adfresca/sdk-unity/README.md

 }
 ```

-#### Use custom url in iOS
+#### Use a Custom Url in iOS

-For iOS, it is much easier to use custom url since there is only one event method for url handling.
+For iOS, it is much easier to use a custom url since there is only one event method for url handling.

-1) Set your custom url schemes in Info.plst as follows
+1) Set your custom url schemes in Info.plst as follows.

 <img src="https://adfresca.zendesk.com/attachments/token/n3nvdacyizyzvu0/?name=Screen+Shot+2013-02-07+at+6.51.09+PM.png" />